New Drivers Act

 The DVLA monitors penalty-point totals against the New Drivers register.
 When a 6-point total is recorded against a driver still inside their 2-year probation, the DVLA issues a revocation notice.
 There is no court hearing, no police involvement at the revocation stage, and no appeal route to the DVLA.

-Your licence will be cancelled (revoked) if you get 6 or more penalty points within 2 years of passing your driving test.
+Your licence will be cancelled (revoked) if you get 6 or more points within 2 years of passing your test.

 Single offences that meet the threshold on their own